Intrenion/Milcraft/doctrine/on-war.md

 An enemy may yield because battle is possible even when no fighting occurs.

 **Action**
-Position forces so a credible engagement supports the desired result.
+Position forces so that a credible engagement supports the desired result.

 **Outcome**
 Military power can influence the enemy without unnecessary combat.